 Our societies and cultures reflect as much of what is happening within us as it expresses in the world without.
 We should then consider employing this same philosophy to ourselves as individuals.

 The spiritual essence of which we derive consciousness and our existential process has limitless capacity for all shades and colors of light.
 There is an inherent indestructibility that, once tapped, should embolden our presence, our audacity, and our greater sensemaking.
-Primarily, this concerns wounding and trauma.
-Seemingly insignificant events (or those that our guardians would have suggested were as much) can find a sticking place in our conscious — though primarily our subconscious — minds, and implant an energetic anchor that dramatically alters our entire lives.
+Primarily, this would address our old friends wounding and trauma.
+We forget that seemingly insignificant events — or those that our guardians would have downplayed or dismissed as such — often find a sticking place in our subconscious minds, and implant an energetic anchor that dramatically alters and informs our life.

 When it comes to emotional discernment, we may not be immediately aware of how we’re blinding ourselves to a greater meaning and truth.
 If we have devised or enacted a law, or rule, within our psychology — most often at a very young age; mom or dad said (or yelled) something that we took to heart — that law doesn’t get repealed or vetoed until we’re aware of its existence and its persistent inefficacy.
-We may have inadvertently imprisoned aspects of our personality or identity without due cause or examination.
-So, much later in life, these things invariably come to the surface — or have led us down some dark alleys into self-destruction and violence.
+We may have inadvertently imprisoned aspects of our personality or identity without due cause or thorough examination.
+Much later in life, these things invariably come to the surface — or have led us down some dark alleys into self-sabotage, self-destruction and violence.

 Ultimately, the one pointing the finger has the greatest and most important work to do.
 Our perceptions color our reality and define our world.
 The more we can shift and elevate and evolve away from victimhood, scarcity, fear, and lack, the more we can step into an empowered, inspired, innovative, unifying progress and collective evolution that benefits the all.